Legacy debt incurred intentionally

 Modularization has a dark side

-When implementing a new capability N, and N needs access to U, we gain the advantages described above.
-But suppose N needs U to do something a bit differently from what U now does.
-Sometimes we can extend U to accommodate N without disturbing U’s existing “client base” of system elements that already depend on U. That’s no problem.
-But suppose what N now needs U to do would disturb U’s client base if we implemented the changes in the way we would do it if we were starting fresh.
-In that case, we would need to modify all of U’s existing clients.
-And then we would need to re-test everything.
+When we’re implementing a new capability N, and N needs access to U, we gain the advantages described above.
+But suppose N needs U to do something just a little bit unusual — a little bit differently from what U now does.
+Sometimes we can extend U in ways that accommodate N without disturbing U’s existing “client base” — the system elements that are already interacting with U. There’s no problem then.
+But let’s suppose that what N now needs U to do would disturb U’s client base if we implement the changes in the “correct,” most elegant way — the way we would do it if we were starting fresh.
+Sadly, in that case, all of U’s existing clients would have to be modified, and then re-tested.
 So let’s suppose that we don’t have time or resources to do all that work.
-We requested the time and resources, but we didn’t receive an approval.
+We requested them, but we were denied.

-That’s one form—exactly—of what we call technical debt.
+That’s one form — exactly — of what we call technical debt.
 In this scenario we’ve illustrated one way in which modularization leads to technical debt formation.

-So a natural question arises: would it make sense instead to create a new system element—call it U2—that meets N’s needs, and also meets the needs of U’s existing client base?
-It would make sense, in many cases, if only they knew about U2 and if only they had the time and resources to make the change.
-To create such a U2 would be demodularization—that is, a violation of modularity—and that is indeed heresy.
+So a natural question arises: would it make sense instead to create a new system element — call it U2 — that meets N’s needs, and also meets the needs of U’s existing client base, if only they knew about U2 and could be altered to use U2?
+My proposed answer to that question is: “Yes it would, in many cases.”
+To create such a U2 would be demodularization — that is, a violation of modularity — and that is indeed heresy.
 It also creates a different technical debt: the obligation to convert U’s clients to become U2 clients someday, and then to delete U. But it might be the right approach.

 When would demodularization help?